GenBioPro

 GenBioPro is a United States pharmaceutical company which makes and distributes a generic version of the medication abortion drug mifepristone.

 History

 In 2019 GenBioPro obtained Food and Drug Administration (FDA) authorization to sell a generic version of mifepristone (before that, Danco Laboratories was the only company that distributed it in the United States).
-Despite the FDA saying that it tries to approve generic drug applications in 10 months, this application was approved after 10 years (the company applied in 2009).
+Lauren Gardner, writing for Politico, reports that despite FDA's aim to approve generic drug applications in 10 months, the GenBioPro application (in 2009) was only approved after 10 years.

 In 2023, GenBioPro sued the FDA to obtain a legal judgement confirming that mifepristone could continue to be sold, in spite of anti-abortion laws passed in some states.